CactiLab/2020-ectf-rit-system/rit_design.md

-# 2020 MITRE Collegiate eCTF RIT System
+# 2020 MITRE Collegiate eCTF RIT System Design and Implementation

-This repository contains the RIT system for MITRE's 2020 [Embedded System CTF](http://mitrecyberacademy.org/competitions/embedded/).
-Use this code at your own risk!

 ## Getting Started
-Please see the [Getting Started Guide](getting_started.md).
-Please see the [RIT Design](rit_design.md) for the design and implementation details of our system.

 ## Project structure
 The example code is structured as follows